RobotLocomotion/drake-ros/ros2_example_bazel_installed/README.md

 This project builds C++ and Python examples against a system-installed ROS 2 Rolling binary distribution within a Bazel workspace.

+**Note**: At present, TRI's Drake users are on Ubuntu Focal for the medium term.
+This project deals with that constrain by installing a ROS 2 Rolling variant that runs on Ubuntu Focal from a tarball.
+See [`setup/install_prereqs.sh`](./setup/install_prereqs.sh).

 For an introduction to Bazel, refer to [Getting Started with Bazel](https://docs.bazel.build/versions/master/getting-started.html).

 For documentation on the underlying Bazel infrastructure, refer to